-On this page will we explain:
+On this page you’ll find:

-- how long the work takes
+- How long the work takes

 What is Quotation Check?